Variational principles for amenable metric mean dimensions: Amenable groups and preliminary tiling lemmas

 Another equivalent condition for the sequence of finite subsets $\{F_n\}$ of $G$ to be a F{\o}lner sequence is that $\{F_n\}$ becomes more and more invariant, i.e. for any $\delta>0$ and any finite subset $K$ of $G$, $F_n$ is $(K,\delta)$-invariant for sufficiently large $n$.
 One may refer to Ornstein and Weiss \cite{OW} for more details on amenable groups, or Kerr and Li \cite{KL} for reference.

 When considering amenable group actions in ergodic theory and dynamical systems, some kinds of ``tiling properties" are strongly involved in most of situations.
 Not as good as the groups $\Z$ or $\Z^d$, in general it is still not known whether there always exist tiling F{\o}lner sets for all general amenable groups.
-Ornstein and Weiss developed their quasi-tiling theory allowing some errors for the needed tiling properties and then many results can be extended to all general amenable groups.
-Recently, Downarowicz etc \cite{DHZ} proved a finite tiling result for general amenable groups.
-With the help of their result, some of the proofs obtained from the quasi-tiling techniques can be simplified.
+Ornstein and Weiss developed their quasi-tiling theory allowing some errors for the needed tiling properties and then many results for $\Z$ or $\Z^d$ actions can be extended to general amenable groups actions.